EvitaKnits/Cashflow-Companion/wireframes.md

 ---

-Your ['Pencil sharpener'] expense has been deleted.
+This expense has been deleted.

+Calculating the new running total for your ['Miscellaneous'] budget

+Successfully calculated and updated.

 Returning to ['Miscellaneous'] budget...